Lotustrailtheprestigefig/StarshipScript/README.md

 The starship website can be found here : https://starship.rs if you want to add any other modules to your configuration file.

-At the end of the script your system will reboot.
-You will have to log back in whenever you can.
+You will have to reboot your system at the end of the installation.